-I'm a scientist and wildlife photographer working at the University of Oxford, having recently completed my PhD at Queen Mary University of London.
+I'm a scientist working at the University of Oxford, having recently completed my PhD at Queen Mary University of London.
 As an undergrad I studied Conservation Biology, and was lucky enough to undertake fieldwork in Malaysia, Peru and Mexico.
 I consider studying the feeding ecology of Caiman in the Peruvian Amazon for my honours research to be one of the formative experiences of my life, giving me a deep passion for ecological research.
 Conservation science finds itself at an interesting point where the natural world faces arguably the most extreme pressure of historic times, whilst we scientists also possess the most sophisticated toolkit that we have ever known.
 Through the recent rapid technological advances in fields such as genetic analysis, high power computing, animal tracking and remote monitoring we have the ability to understand the natural world in fantastic new detail.
 It is up to us to use these new techniques to improve conservation around the globe.

 During my undergrad degree I worked as a field assistant on a research project studying the potential link between inbreeding depression in fragmented bumblebee populations and their intestinal parasite load.
 This application of genetic analyses to conservation questions fascinated me, and so after finishing I decided to become better acquainted with new molecular techniques.
 I undertook a strictly laboratory-based research masters degree, spending a year in the lab using DNA barcoding and confocal microscopy to study the little known bioluminescent plankton order Pyrosoma.
 After this I then worked as a research assistant for the Bats in Churches project, using radio tracking to find bat roosts.